OpenToAllCTF/OTA-Challenge-Bot/README.md

 ## Using git support for uploading solve updates

 1. Copy `config_solvetracker.json.template` to `config_solvetracker.json`.
 2. Configure the git account, the local repo and the remote path, which should be used to access your git repository.
+The author will be used for committing changes.

 Example:
 ```